NecmettinCimen/marvel-java-spring-boot/readme.md

 Once the application is running, you can access the API at `http://localhost:8080/api`.

-Example endpoints:
-- `GET /api/characters` - List all Marvel characters
-- `GET /api/comics` - List all comics
-- `GET /api/characters/{id}` - Get character details

-API documentation (Swagger UI) is available at `http://localhost:8080/swagger-ui.html`.
+API documentation (Swagger UI) is available at `http://localhost:8080/swagger-ui/index.html`.

 ---

 ## Roadmap

-- [ ] Add authentication and authorization
+- [x] Add authentication and authorization
-- [ ] Integrate with external Marvel API
-- [ ] Add Docker support
+- [x] Add Docker support
 - [ ] Improve test coverage

 See the [open issues](https://github.com/necmettincimen/marvel-java-spring-boot/issues) for more.